CoolDotty/RSBot/README.md

 *** READ ME ***

 Scripts made for RSBot.
+Coded by Karl Phillips with the help of the Powerbot community.
 Get it @ www.powerbot.org